|

 Kōgetsu Sōgan's Fuke poem and I. Nagy's English "translation"

-- soon to be challenged here with a relatively more critical interpretation
+is challenged here with a relatively more critical interpretation

-of two central sentences, in particular.
+of two central sentences, in particular, nanely these

 After 1645: Takuan Sōhō and the 'Myōan sōzō' anthology